Ovaltine: International appeal

-In Hong Kong, Ovaltine, like Horlicks, is known as a café drink.
+In Hong Kong, Ovaltine (阿華田, Ah Wa Tin), like Horlicks, is known as a café drink.
 It is served at cha chaan tengs as well as fast-food shops such as Café de Coral and Maxim's Express.
 It is served hot, or on ice as a cold drink.
 In Brazil, it is commonly mixed with vanilla ice cream.
 In the Asian market, it is a chocolate ice cream flavoured with Ovaltine powder.
 The McCafé in Hong Kong provides "Ovaltine Crunchy Latte" and other drinks and desserts.

 In Malaysia and the Philippines, Ovaltine has lost its popularity to Milo.
 Ovaltine is sold in Tetra Pak cartons for cold serving and is widely available in shops and supermarkets, yet it has a lower profile than similar beverages in the market.
 In Japan, Ovaltine was sold for a short period in the late 1970s by Calpis Industries (presently Calpis Co., Ltd.), but it was not a commercial success.
 In Australia, Ovalteenies are sold as round tablets of compressed Ovaltine, eaten as candy.

-Brazilian fast-food chain Bob's offered since 1959, milkshakes and sundaes made with Ovaltine where it goes by the name of "Ovomaltine," which became a flagship product of the fast-food chain in Brazil.
-In 2016, McDonald's acquired exclusive rights to sell "Ovomaltine"-branded milkshakes.
-Brazil has the second-largest Ovaltine factory, in São Paulo, and is the second-largest consumer market for the product after Thailand.
-The Brazilian Ovaltine differs from other varieties, originating from an assembly-line malfunction that made the powder crispier that is still maintained today.
+In Brazil (where the brand is still known by its original name, "Ovomaltine"), local fast-food chain Bob's has offered, since 1959, Ovaltine-flavored milkshakes and sundaes, which have amounted to flagship products of Bob's.
+In 2016, McDonald's Brazil acquired exclusive rights to sell "Ovomaltine"-branded milkshakes.
+The world's second-largest Ovomaltine factory is located in São Paulo state, and Brazil, right behind Thailand, is the second-largest consumer market for the product.
+Brazilian Ovomaltine differs from other national varieties, owing to an assemblyline malfunction that happened early in its local manufacturing history, which produced a crispier powder as a result, but was accepted well by consumers nonetheless and thus has been kept as such to this day.